MediaRecorder Video Bitrates

 | 2160p | 14.00 Mbps | 12.24 Mbps |

-The videoBitsPerSecond property is respected.
-Across all browsers and platforms, the actual bitrate stays within roughly 10-15% of what was requested.
-The spec says videoBitsPerSecond is a hint, and indeed browsers treat it as a target.
+The videoBitsPerSecond property is largely respected.
+Across the tested browsers and platforms, with the exception of several scenarios on Chrome on Android, the actual bitrate stays within roughly 10-15% of what was requested.
+The spec says videoBitsPerSecond is a hint, and indeed these browsers treat it as a target on macOS and iOS.

 What bitrate should you actually use?